ATI Comprehensive Medical Surgical Exam

 Free ATI Comprehensive Medical Surgical Exam Questions

-A nurse is assessing a client who has a dysrhythmia and is taking propranolol.
-Which of the following findings should the nurse identify as an adverse effect of the medication
+A nurse is assessing a client who is 16 hr postoperative following a craniotomy for a brain tumor.
+Which of the following findings should the nurse report to the provider immediately

 -